OneCodeMan/SuperSpecialTimer/SuperSpecialTimer/INFO.md

 ## November 3, 2024 [[[[October 31, 2024]]]]

 ### WAVE 1.1
-- [ ] Stop button tapped when timer is active: "Are you sure you want to stop?"
-    - [ ] Then: "Conclude session?"
-"Cancel session?"
 - Basic `UserStats`
 - [ ] Create a `postTimerSummary` view
-- [ ] Create `OnboardingView`
 - [ ] `TimerInfoView` does not display updated data.
     - probably displays placeholder or outdated data.